FDIC Supervisory Insights Winter 2018

 SOFR Frequently Asked Questions

-Read the most frequently asked questions on the topic of LIBOR and SOFR transition.
+Read the most frequently asked questions on the LIBOR and SOFR transition.

 This material is distributed or presented for informational or educational purposes only and should not be considered a recommendation of any particular strategy or advice of any kind.
 This material is not provided in a fiduciary capacity, may not be relied upon for or in connection with the making of investment or other decisions.
 The content contained herein is not intended to be and should not be construed as legal or tax advice and/or a legal opinion.
 Always consult a financial, tax and/or legal professional regarding your specific situation.
 The opinions contained herein are subject to change without notice.
 Information contained herein has been obtained from sources believed to be reliable, but are not assured as to accuracy.
 There is neither representation nor warranty as to the current accuracy of, nor liability for, decisions based on such information.
 This material provides hyperlinks to third-party web sites for your convenience.
 These linked web sites are maintained by independent third parties that are not affiliated with Federal Home Loan Bank of Dallas.
 Although we believe the information from these organizations is reliable, it cannot, and does not, guarantee or warrant their web sites’ accuracy, completeness or suitability for any purpose.